Is God for Us or for Himself?

 Here is the answer of which I want to persuade you.
 Since God is unique as the most glorious of all beings and totally self-sufficient, he must be for himself if he is to be for us.
 If he were to abandon the goal of his own self-exaltation we would be the losers.
 His aim to bring praise to himself, and his aim to bring pleasure to his people, are one aim.
 They stand or fall together.
 I think we will see this if we ask the following question.

-In view of God's infinitely admirable beauty, power and wisdom, what would his love to a creature involve?
-Or to put it another way: what could God give us to enjoy that would show him most loving?
-There is only one possible answer, isn't there?
-HIMSELF!
+In view of God’s infinitely admirable beauty, power and wisdom, what would his love to a creature involve?
+Or to put it another way: What could God give us to enjoy that would show him most loving?
+There is only one possible answer, isn’t there?
+Himself!
 If God would give us that which is best and most satisfying, that is, if he would love us perfectly, he must offer us no less than himself for our contemplation and fellowship and joy.
-"In thy presence is fullness of joy.
-In thy right hand are pleasures for evermore."
-(Ps.
-16:11)
+“In thy presence is fullness of joy.
+In thy right hand are pleasures for evermore” (Psalm 16:11).

 This was precisely God’s intention in sending his son.
 Ephesians 2:18 says that Christ came that we might “have access in one Spirit to the Father.”
 And 1 Peter 3:18 says, “Christ died for sins once for all, the righteous for the unrighteous that he might bring us to God.”
 God is after us to give us what is best — not prestige, wealth or even health in this life, but a full-blown vision of, and fellowship with, himself.

 I think we delight to praise what we enjoy because the praise not merely expresses, but completes the enjoyment; it is its appointed consummation.
 It is not out of compliment that lovers keep on telling one another how beautiful they are, the delight is incomplete till it is expressed.
-(Reflections on the Psalms, pp. 93-95)
+(93–95)